andifalk/spring-cloud-gateway-workshop/lab3/README.md

 ## Learning Targets

 One cross-cutting feature of an API Gateway is user authentication.
 This way the gateway can block calls without valid authentication before the call hits the backend service.
 When talking about authentication in context of Microservices architectures the standard way is token-based authentication with tokens getting issued using [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html) and [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) standard protocols.

 In general Spring Cloud Gateway can act in two different roles:

-* As OAuth client:
+* As __OAuth client__:
   In this scenario, first the gateway checks if the incoming request is already authenticated (i.e. having valid bearer token).
 If no valid authentication is detected then it will initiate an OAuth/OpenID Connect authorization code grant flow to get a token.
-* As OAuth resource server:
+* As __OAuth resource server__:
   Here, the gateway just checks the incoming request if it is authenticated (having a valid token).
 If authentication is valid it propagates the same token to the backend service call.

 In lab 3 you will learn how to:

-* Configure the gateway to validate incoming JSON web tokens (JWT) issued by the spring authorization server
+* Configure the gateway to validate incoming JSON web tokens (JWT) issued by the Spring Authorization Server
 * Re-configure the [rate limiter](https://www.cloudflare.com/en-gb/learning/bots/what-is-rate-limiting/) of lab 2 to use the standard user principle based key resolver instead of our custom one.

 In the reference solution you'll find both scenarios described above.
 Just start the reference solution in _/lab3/solution/api-gateway_ with the corresponding spring profile:

-* oauth-client: This profile configures the gateway as OAuth client.
+* __oauth-client__: This profile configures the gateway as OAuth client.
 To use this make a request using the web browser to see the gateway redirecting to the spring authorization server to get a token before making the backend service call
-* resource-server: This profile configures the gateway as OAuth resource server.
+* __resource-server__: This profile configures the gateway as OAuth resource server.
 This is the solution to the steps we will implement as part of this lab

 ## Folder Contents

-In the lab 2 folder you find 2 applications:
+In the lab 3 folder you find 2 applications:

 * __initial__: This is the gateway application we will use as starting point for this lab
 * __solution__: This is the completed reference solution of the gateway application for this lab including both scenarios acting as OAuth client or OAuth resource server